Medically reviewed by Drugs.com. Last updated on Aug 20, 2019.

 • Cardiovascular events: Myocardial ischemia and infarction were observed at a higher incidence than placebo in a clinical trial.
 Interrupt therapy in patients who develop new or acute onset ischemia or infarction; resume only if the benefit of therapy outweighs the cardiovascular risk.

-• Dermatologic toxicity: Hand-foot skin reaction (HFSR), also known as palmar-plantar erythrodysesthesia (PPE), and rash were commonly seen in clinical trials; erythema multiforme and Stevens Johnson syndrome were also observed more frequently in regorafenib-treated patients.
-Toxic epidermal necrolysis occurred rarely.
-Onset of dermatologic toxicity typically occurs in the first cycle of treatment.
+• Dermatologic toxicity: Skin reactions occurred commonly, including hand-foot skin reaction (HFSR), also known as palmar-plantar erythrodysesthesia syndrome (PPES), and severe rash requiring dose reduction.
+Grade 3 or 4 HFSR was observed more frequently in regorafenib-treated patients (compared to placebo), and although rare, erythema multiforme and Stevens Johnson syndrome were also observed more frequently in regorafenib-treated patients.
+Toxic epidermal necrolysis has also been reported (rare).
+Onset of HFSR typically occurs in the first cycle of treatment.
 Therapy interruptions, dosage reductions, and/or discontinuation may be necessary depending on the severity and persistence.
 Supportive treatment may be of benefit for symptomatic relief.
 Pooled data from several clinical trials showed a higher incidence of HFSR in Asian patients compared to Caucasians.

 In addition to recommended dosage modifications, the following treatments may be used for management of HFSR (McLellan 2015): A manicure/pedicure to remove hyperkeratotic areas/calluses which may predispose to HFSR and mechanical support/correction for abnormal weight bearing prior to treatment are recommended.
 During treatment, patients should use alcohol-free moisturizers liberally, reduce exposure to hot water (may exacerbate hand-foot symptoms), avoid constrictive footwear and excessive skin friction, and avoid vigorous exercise/activities that may stress hands or feet.
 Patients should wear thick cotton gloves/socks and wear shoes with padded insoles.
 Grade 1 HFSR may be relieved with moisturizing creams, cotton gloves and socks (at night) and/or keratolytic creams such as urea (10% to 40%) or salicylic acid (6%) along with a topical analgesic (eg, lidocaine gel) to relieve pain.
 Apply topical steroid (eg, clobetasol ointment or foam) twice daily to erythematous areas of grade 2 HFSR (in addition to continuing grade 1 management); topical analgesics and then systemic analgesics (if appropriate) may be used for pain control; dose reduction may be necessary.
 Grade 3 HFSR should be managed by continuing grades 1 and 2 symptomatic management and interrupting treatment for at least 7 days until resolved to grade 1 or lower.